The best thing your can do for the health of your newborn is to breastfeed him or her.

 The researchers concluded that “Colostrum, both in healthy subjects and high-risk cardiovascular patients, is at least three times more effective than vaccination to prevent flu and is very cost-effective.”
 That’s powerful stuff!

-Good news, you can actually buy colostrum as a supplement!
+Good news, you can actually buy colostrum as a supplement! (supplement should not to be given to newborn)

 Guess what my new kid is gonna get this March… COLOSTRUM.